Tempering Ovens and Furnaces

 How Tempering Furnaces Are Used

-A factory tech tempering oven is used primarily to increase the toughness of metal or cast iron tools by decreasing the hardness of these products.
+A factory-tech tempering oven is used primarily to increase the toughness of metal or cast iron tools by decreasing the hardness of these products.
 The tradeoff is beneficial for the overall performance of a given part.
-These tempering furnaces offer a range of temperatures because the amount of hardness removed depends on the metal’s composition and the desired outcome of the product.
+These industrial tempering furnaces offer a range of temperatures because the amount of hardness removed depends on the metal’s composition and the desired outcome of the product.

 Get a Tempering Oven From Sentro Tech

-A factory tech tempering oven from Sentro Tech allows you to temper your parts and materials to their ideal toughness.
-At Sentro Tech, we produce high-quality products like tempering furnaces and ovens for laboratories, manufacturers and a variety of industries.
+A factory-tech industrial tempering oven from Sentro Tech allows you to temper your parts and materials to their ideal toughness.
+At Sentro Tech, we produce high-quality products like tempering furnaces and ovens for laboratories, manufacturers, and a variety of industries.
+We also offer other quality products like tube furnaces and muffle furnaces.
 Our national reputation for quality and customer satisfaction has made Sentro Tech an ideal tempering furnace partner for a wide range of applications.
-Contact us to learn how we can develop the perfect tempering oven for you.
+Contact our team to learn how we can develop and customize the perfect tempering oven for you!

 Contact Us